AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc.md

 | [!UICONTROL Resolved IDs]      | The number of IDs [!DNL Amazon’s Identity Resolution] was able to resolve using your audience data. |
 | [!UICONTROL Overlapping ad exposed IDs]     | This represents the number of [!UICONTROL Resolved IDs] from the uploaded audience that have also been exposed to an ad via [!DNL Amazon Ads].
 This only considers DSP impressions. |
 | [!UICONTROL Overlap %]         | The proportion of [!UICONTROL Resolved IDs] that have been exposed to an ad via [!DNL Amazon Ads]. |

+## Measure {#measure}

+The **[!UICONTROL Measure]** tab becomes available once [!DNL AMC] has discovered campaign IDs in your instance.
+When you create a project, Real-Time CDP Collaboration runs background queries against your [!DNL AMC] data to populate both the [!UICONTROL Discover] section and the campaign and conversion event lists used to configure measurement reports.
+If the tab is not visible, no campaign data was found in your instance.

+For step-by-step instructions on creating and interpreting [!DNL AMC] measurement reports, read the [create AMC measurement reports](./amc-measure.md) guide.